naveengoyal1503/autoplugin-ai/plugins/GeoAffiliate_Pro/README.md

 # GeoAffiliate Pro

-## Description
-GeoAffiliate Pro automatically inserts geographically targeted affiliate links and coupons on your WordPress site to increase conversions and affiliate revenue by delivering region-specific offers to your visitors.
+GeoAffiliate Pro is an advanced WordPress plugin that enables affiliate marketers and online businesses to manage and optimize affiliate links using geolocation targeting, scheduling, and automatic insertion.
+This plugin helps maximize affiliate revenue by showing region-specific affiliate URLs and allowing scheduled promotions.

+---

 ## Features

-- Auto-detect visitor location by IP
-- Show affiliate links based on visitor country
+- Automatic affiliate link replacement based on visitor country
-- Display custom coupon codes along with links
-- Simple shortcode for easy insertion: `[geo_affiliate_link text="Buy Now" coupon="SAVE10"]`
-- Lightweight and self-contained single PHP file plugin
+- Geolocation detection using IP address (Cloudflare header or external API fallback)
-- Responsive and styled affiliate link output
+- Schedule affiliate link activation with start and end dates
+- Shortcode `[geoaffiliate text="Link Text"]` for adding affiliate links anywhere
+- Minimal click tracking via simple CSV log with IP and country
+- Works out-of-the-box with no setup needed for basic usage

 ## Installation

-1. Download the `geoaffiliate-pro.php` file.
-2. Upload it to your WordPress site's `/wp-content/plugins/` directory.
+1. Upload the `geoaffiliate-pro.php` file to your WordPress `wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the WordPress admin dashboard under Plugins.
-4. Insert shortcode `[geo_affiliate_link]` into posts, pages, or widgets where you want affiliate links.
+3. Use the shortcode `[geoaffiliate text="Buy Now"]` in your posts/pages to insert affiliate links.

 ## Setup

-- To customize affiliate URLs, edit the `$affiliate_links` array in the plugin code.
-- You can add new country codes and their corresponding affiliate URLs.
-- Use the shortcode attributes `text` and `coupon` to customize the display text and coupon code.
+- Currently, affiliate links and schedules are hardcoded for demonstration.
+- In future versions, an admin interface will allow managing links and timeframes.

 ## Usage

-Place the shortcode in your content like this:

-text
-[geo_affiliate_link text="Shop the deal" coupon="DISCOUNT20"]

-This will render an affiliate link targeting the visitor's country with a coupon code.

-## Support

-For support or feature requests, please contact [your-email@example.com].
+- Place the shortcode `[geoaffiliate text="Special Offer"]` wherever you want an affiliate link to appear.
+- The link will automatically redirect visitors based on their country.
+- Link records can be viewed in the CSV `click_log.csv` file inside the plugin folder (server file system access required).

-## License
+## Monetization

-This plugin is licensed under the GPL2 license.
+- The plugin can be offered with a freemium model: basic features free, and advanced geotargeting, scheduling, and analytics via premium subscription.
+- Potential upsell to integration with popular affiliate networks and WooCommerce.

+---

+Thank you for using GeoAffiliate Pro!
+Feel free to contact support for feedback or features requests.